Mark44928/neoneofetch/README.md

 **NOTE:** Neoneofetch can be uninstalled easily using `make uninstall`.

-**NOTE:** Neoneofetch can also be run from any directory like a normal script,<br \>
-you'll just be missing the ascii distro logos and automatic config file creation.
+**NOTE:** You can run neoneofetch from any folder on your system, all the makefile does is move the files to a "sane" location.
+The makefile is optional.

 <!-- }}} -->